 Back to Top

 Sunflower (Helianthus annuus):

-The black-oiled-sunflower seeds are grown commerically for their oils, which are pressed from the seeds.
-Margarine is one of the main products produced from the oils, unlike the white-striped sunflower seeds which produce lower amounts of oil and are grown for human consumption.
+The black-oiled-sunflower seeds are grown commercially for their oils which are pressed from the seeds.
+Margarine is one of the main products produced from the oils, unlike the white-striped sunflower seeds that produce lower amounts of oil and are grown for human consumption.

 Sunflower seeds are without a doubt, the most popular birdseed among the largest group